 Reckon I've never seen so many darn kind of beans in a baked bean dish!
 Shoot, I just use a couple cans of pork-n-beans and a little ketchup, mustard (none of that Dijon stuff mind you), brown sugar, and green bell pepper.
 I see you used the onion which I give you two thumbs up on, but what in tar-nation is treacle?
 Also, I don't get too high falutin with the meat.
 I just toss in a couple thick slices of good ol' bacon.
 I'll have to try that pancetta stuff though.
 Good recipe!
 Thank ya kindly for sharin' it. - 13 Aug 2011

 This recipe is good, but I have to point out that it is not the kind of 'baked beans' common in the US. more accurate recipes for traditional homemade 'Baked Beans' (US style), search for 'Boston Baked Beans', 'BBQ Beans', or for a spicier variety 'Texas Beans.' - 22 Nov 2012

+This is a good recipe, very similar to my own!
+To the other poster, treacle is similar to molasses, which, being an American, would be what I use in my baked beans.
+(When I make real English fruitcake, I have to substitute molasses for the treacle called for).
 As for the various beans, I like to mix it up too!
 Try any combination of beans you like, just be sure to include at least one can of premade baked beans.
 I would use streaky bacon, or, to make this a meal, brown some ground beef (mince to you Brits) and add that before popping the whole thing in the oven! - 10 Sep 2012